Cave Canem Poetry Prize

 - Upload manuscript as a .doc or .pdf document.
 Include a title page with the title only and table of contents.
 Author’s name should not appear on any pages within the uploaded document.

-- Include your cover letter in the Submittable text box—DO NOT include within the .doc or .pdf document of your manuscript.
+- Include a cover letter in the Submittable text box—DO NOT include within the .doc or .pdf document of the manuscript.
 Cover letter should include author’s brief bio (200 words, maximum) and list of acknowledgments of previously published poems.

 - Manuscripts not adhering to submission guidelines will not be considered.